tobiasbp/float_exporter/README.md

 When setting a parameter using an environment variable, you should prefix the parameter name in uppercase with the string *FLOAT_*.
 To set the access token to use you would need to specify the environment variable *FLOAT_ACCESS_TOKEN*.

+# Run in Kubernetes with helm
+Install *float_exporter* in a Kubernetes cluster from a helm chart.
+You are assumed to have helm running on your machine.
+The following will install in namespace *default*.

+* Clone repository
+* Go to dir: `cd helm`
+* Copy *config.yaml* to *config.local.yaml*
+* Update *config.local.yaml* with your configuration
+* Install: `helm install -f config.local.yml my-float-exporter ./float_exporter`
+* You should see *my-float-exporter* running: `helm list`

+To uninstall: `helm uninstall my-float-exporter`

 # Run in Kubernetes
 Run *float_exporter* as a servive in a Kubernetes cluster managed by *kubectl*.